meribold/mm-paper-trail/protocol.md

 Various tautomers are represented with a single structure and pretend that each histidine has two binding sites.
 In reality, each tautomer has one binding site.

-The problem is that this enables a "doubly deprotonated", which doesn't correspond to any state than can actually occur in reality.
+The problem is that this enables a "doubly deprotonated" state, which doesn't correspond to any state than can actually occur in reality.

 >   Shortly list the different steps required to characterise the titration behaviour of
 >   myoglobin.